 Make Your Employees Achieve More By Doing Less

-Although companies collect a great deal of data about their employees, most of them don’t do a good job of leveraging it for insights.
-The data-analytics revolution, however, has the potential to transform how companies organise, operate, manage talent, and create value.
+Although most companies see the importance of collecting data about their employee’s work, most of them don’t do a good job of leveraging it for insights.
+The data-analytics revolution, however, has the potential to transform how companies organize, operate, manage talent, and create value.

 Many executives, however, remain unsure about how to proceed.
 They’re not confident their businesses are prepared for the required changes, and a lot of companies have yet to fully exploit the data or analytics capabilities they currently possess.